Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 Serving Files over HTTP

-A common pattern is streaming a file directly to an HTTP response:
+A common HTTP handler streams a file directly to the response:

 http.createServer((req, res) => {